TheOceanCleanupAlgorithms/ADVECT/src/outputfile_specifications.md

 | corey_shape_factor | (p_id) | float64 | "corey shape factor" of particle, unitless; see sourcefile_specifications.md for definition |

 ## Exit Codes
+These codes are attached to each particle, for the sake of tracing the cause of a bugged out particle.

 | Code | Semantic Name | Description |
 | --- | --- | --- |